 De Palma's often-gory horror melodramas and Hitchcockian-like thrillers, which mimicked the 'suspense master's' menacing scare tactics (and themes of voyeurism, obsession, and guilt), brought greater commercial attention.
 His first real mainstream film was the low-budget Sisters (1973), with homage to Hitchcock's Psycho (1960), starring Margot Kidder as a beautiful and tormented 'Siamese twin' and a score by Bernard Herrmann (Hitchcock's own favorite composer).
 He often incorporated reconstructions of famous scenes (from other films) into his own films, although some accused him of direct copying.

-He went on to make the musical-horror film Phantom of the Paradise (1974), and then a Stephen King adaptation (King's debut novel) - the bloody, R-rated teen-drama Carrie (1976) with Sissy Spacek as a telekinetic, victimized high-school outcast (humiliated at her prom) who also faced torment from her religiously fanatical mother (Piper Laurie).
+He went on to make the rock-n-roll musical-horror film flop Phantom of the Paradise (1974) - a major cult film, and then a Stephen King adaptation (King's debut novel) - the bloody, R-rated teen-drama Carrie (1976), De Palma's first major mainstream hit.
+It starred Sissy Spacek as a telekinetic, victimized high-school outcast (humiliated at her prom) who also faced torment from her religiously fanatical mother (Piper Laurie).
 The film ended with the memorably-shocking hand-from-the-grave scene.
 Other films followed:

-De Palma would continue his streak of film-making into the 1980s, with his violent Cuban drug lord saga Scarface (1983) with Al Pacino (from an Oliver Stone script), Body Double (1984) - with homage to Hitchcock's Rear Window (1954), The Untouchables (1987) (from a script by David Mamet) - an epic about Al Capone crusader Eliot Ness and noted for its train station sequence that recreated the scene of a runaway baby carriage during a gunfight (similar to Battleship Potemkin's (1925) Odessa Steps sequence), and the Vietnam War film Casualties of War (1989) with Sean Penn and Michael J. Fox.
-By the end of the decade, he had scored both hits and failures (i.e., The Bonfire of the Vanities (1990)).
+De Palma would continue his streak of film-making into the 1980s, with his violent and bloody Cuban drug lord saga Scarface (1983) (from an Oliver Stone script) with Al Pacino as a Cuban gangster, the soft-core Body Double (1984) - with homage to Hitchcock's Rear Window (1954) and Vertigo (1958) - with a grisly power-drill murder scene, The Untouchables (1987) (from a script by David Mamet, based on the TV show) - an epic action-drama about Prohibition-Era Al Capone crusader Eliot Ness in Chicago and noted for its train station sequence that recreated the scene of a runaway baby carriage during a gunfight (similar to Battleship Potemkin's (1925) Odessa Steps sequence), and the Vietnam War film Casualties of War (1989) with Sean Penn and Michael J. Fox.
+By the end of the decade, he had scored both failures and hits (i.e., The Bonfire of the Vanities (1990) and Mission: Impossible (1996)).

 After his first feature Targets (1968) (Boris Karloff's final film with approximately 30 minutes of screen time, including stock footage from The Terror (1963)), a low-budget cult classic (produced by Roger Corman at American International Pictures) about a young middle-class mass murderer-sniper (similar to the real-life shooting rampage of Charles Whitman at the Univ. of Texas at Austin in 1966), 31 year-old former film critic Peter Bogdanovich became one of the hottest new directors at the start of the decade.
 [He was the first critic to become a Hollywood writer-director, and deliberately revered past American directors in his own work.]